 Approved high-impact experiences that count toward Interdisciplinary Honors include:

-- Study abroad in a UNH managed, exchange, or approved program of at least 8 weeks
+- Study abroad in a UNH-managed, UNH exchange, or UNH-approved program of at least 8 weeks

-- An IROP, SURF, or other approved research experience
+- An IROP, SURF, REAP, or other approved research experience

 - Named co-authorship on a publication in a peer-reviewed journal